 From intake to inventory, custom macros, data management and customer communication, every feature is tailored to make the repair process that much better.
 Considering the cost savings, there’s a legitimate business case for adopting platforms that meet unique requirements.

-Apple has tight regulations regarding repair and service for an Apple Authorized Service Provider (AASP) business.
-They’ve set the rules to guarantee the highest quality and the best customer experience.
-The Global Service Exchange (GSX) is then how AASPs access the supply of parts that are needed for repairs.
-If GSX is not integrated into repair management, it’s inefficient and increases the probability of errors.
+Consider Apple Authorized Service Providers (AASPs).
+When running an AASP, Apple has tight regulations regarding repair and service.
+They set the rules on quality and customer experience.
+Global Service Exchange (GSX) is then how Apple supplies AASPs with parts that are needed for repairs.
+If GSX is not integrated into the repair management software, it results in inefficiencies and increases the number of errors.

 The tech industry is also changing to ensure repairability in line with changing legislation.
 For instance, major device makers, including Apple, Samsung, and Microsoft, have now decided to adopt France’s new repairability rating law.
 The European Commission is set to discuss eco-design regulations for smartphones from 2021, including access to spare parts and repair information.

 A Repair Workflow to Benefit Your Customers